NixOS/rfcs/rfcs/0072-commonmark-docs.md

 The motivation to switch away from Docbook is that it's unfamiliar.
 None of the [top 100 projects on Github][gitstar-rankings] use Docbook.
-The motivation to switch to CommonMark is that among these projects, since roughly 10 times more projects use Markdown (or some variation thereof) than all other documentation formats combined, it can be considered the default.
+The motivation to switch to CommonMark is that among these projects, roughly 10 times more projects use Markdown (or some variation thereof) than all other documentation formats combined, it can be considered the default.
 It's worth considering alternatives, but the burden ought to lie with the proponents of other format/tool